laravel/docs/precognition.md

 <a name="handling-file-uploads"></a>
 ## Handling File Uploads

 Out of the box, Laravel Precognition will not include files during a validation request.
 This ensures that potentially large files are not transferred on every request.

-When a form contains a file, it will be replaced with `null` during precognitive validation requests.
 To acommodate this in your application, we recommend [customizing the validation rules](#customizing-validation-rules) to ensure the field is only required for form submissions.

 ```php
 /**